Type your paragraph here.

 Q: If I need trees removed or retaining walls built, can you do this type of work?

 A: Yes.
-We can handle all of your tree removal or retaining wall needs.
+We can handle all of your tree removal or retaining wall needs at an additional fee.

 Q: What kinds of equipment do you use and how much area do you need to enter or exit my backyard?